BIMIB-DISCo/J-Space.jl/README.md

   - The simulated next-generation sequencing reads as FASTQ files in the folder "/"path_to_save_files"/Fasta output/sample_#", where sample_# is the #-th sample.
   - The alignment file, which maps the noisy reads on the sequences of the sampled cells both in formats SAM and ALN.
   - The alignment file, without noise in format SAM.
-  - The list of the mutations for each sample.
+  - The list of the mutations for each sample as csv.